 - i.
-Pursuant to W&I Code section 14124.24(g)(1) the Contractor shall submit the following year-end cost settlement data for the previous fiscal year to DHCS, no later than November 1 of each year: - a.
+The Contractor shall submit, by November 1 of each year, the following year-end claims for reimbursement of administrative and utilization review and quality assurance costs to BHFSOps@dhcs.ca.gov. settlement data for the previous fiscal year to DHCS, no later than November 1 of each year: - a.
+Form MC 5312: Drug Medi-Cal (DMC) Services Claim for Reimbursement of County Administrative Expenses.
 County Certification form (MC 6229): Submit via regular mail or overnight services.
 DHCS needs original signatures, not a copy. - b.
-Drug Medi-Cal data: Submit the data via the Substance Use Disorder Cost Report System (SUDCRS) and submit the individual provider Excel files via email, regular mail, or overnight services. - c.
+Form DHCS 5311: Drug Medi-Cal (DMC) Claim for Reimbursement of Quality Assurance Utilization Review (QA/UR) Costs.
+Drug Medi-Cal data: Submit the data via the Substance Use Disorder Cost Report System (SUDCRS) and submit the individual provider Excel files via email, regular mail, or overnight services.

 DMC Provider Certification forms: Submit via regular mail or overnight services.
-DHCS needs original signatures, not a copy. - 8.
-Failure to Meet Reporting Requirements - Failure to meet required reporting requirements shall result in: - a.
+DHCS needs original signatures, not a copy.

+- 8. Failure to Meet Reporting Requirements - i.
+Failure to meet required reporting requirements shall result in: - a.
 DHCS shall issue a Notice of Deficiency to Contractor regarding specified providers with a deadline to submit the required data and a request for a CAP to ensure timely reporting in the future.
 DHCS shall approve or reject the CAP or request revisions to the CAP, which shall be resubmitted to DHCS within 30 days. - b.
 If the Contractor has not ensured compliance with the data submission or CAP request within the designated timeline, then DHCS may withhold funds until all data is submitted.
 DHCS shall inform the Contractor when funds shall be withheld.